 To better understand

-In teen dating, violence may take various forms: insults, jealousy, controlling the other and who they can see, manipulation, blackmail and threats, punching, non-consensual sexual contact, etc. These experiences of violence may occur in a face-to-face relationship or in a virtual relationship (cyberviolence).
+These experiences of violence may occur in a face-to-face relationship or in a virtual relationship (cyberviolence).
 All young people can become victims of intimate partner violence regardless their sex, gender, sexual orientation and culture.
-All teens are susceptible to becoming victims, perpetrators of or witnesses to violence.

 Whatever form violence takes in an intimate relationship, physical, psychological, verbal, or sexual, it scars the victim and can lead to a multitude of consequences on their mental, physical and sexual health, such as a more negative self-perception, psychological distress, anxiety or substance abuse.

-What can be done about this particularly concerning reality?
 Several possible actions can contribute to reducing the incidence of intimate partner violence.
 As parents, you therefore play a crucial role in preventing and countering incidences of violence in young people’s intimate relationships.

 Violence and teens in the Montérégie region

-- 39 % of young people who have had an intimate relationship have experienced violent behaviours perpetrated by their partners;
+- 37 % of young people who have had an intimate relationship have experienced violent behaviours perpetrated by their partners;

-- 25 % of young people who have had an intimate relationship have acted violently towards their partners;
+- 19 % of young people who have had an intimate relationship have acted violently towards their partners;

 - Psychological violence is the most common form of violence suffered and inflicted in romantic relationships involving young people.